leenahayat/OOP-in-Cpp/README.md

 ### Dynamic Memory & Resource Management
 - Objects that allocate resources (`new`, file handles, sockets) must release them properly (`delete`, `close`).
-- Resource-managing classes should follow the **Rule of Three/Five** to prevent memory leaks and double frees.
+- Resource-managing classes should follow the **Rule of Three** to prevent memory leaks and double frees.

 ### Custom Data Structures
 - Building custom containers (like a vector) illustrates how to handle:
   - Internal capacity
   - Resizing
   - Safe indexing
-  - Correct use of constructors, destructors, and copy/move semantics
+  - Correct use of constructors, destructors, and copy semantics

 ---

 ## ✅ Summary
 This repository covers the core OOP principles in C++:
-- Constructors (Default, Parameterized, Copy, Move, Overloaded)
+- Constructors (Default, Parameterized, Copy, Overloaded)
-- Copy Constructor, Rule of Three / Five
+- Copy Constructor, Rule of Three
 - Access Modifiers (Encapsulation)
 - Inheritance (types, modes, problems, solutions)
 - Other essentials (`this`, dynamic memory, custom data structures)